McDegens-DAO/mcstatus/README.md

 • Any other status returned should be gracefully handled as an error.

 • In some cases Solana returns "processed" status.
-When this happens the counter is reset to 1 and it will continue checking for a "finalized" status up to the max.
+When this happens the counter is reset to 1 and it will continue checking for a "finalized" status up to the max attempts.